Expat Brazil

 BrazilMax

-BrazilMax is a travel website, but not any old travel website.
-We focus on what we call roots tourism - eco, cultural, historical, rural, adventure, mature and business.
-Our aim is to help travelers - both genuine and virtual - better understand Brazilian society and culture.
-We try to offer an eclectic and unpredictable mix of content that will both satisfy and stimulate curiosity.
-For those who actually get on a plane, we try to offer the kind of practical advice that will enrich the independent travel experience.
+BrazilMax is a unique travel website.
+We focus on what we call roots tourism – eco, cultural, historical, rural, adventure, nature, and business.
+Our aim is to help travelers, both genuine and virtual, better understand Brazilian society and culture.
+We try to offer an eclectic and unpredictable mix of information that will both satisfy and stimulate curiosity.
+We try to offer practical advice that will enrich the independent travel experience of individuals who actually decide to travel.

 Gringoes: On the Go, In the Know